losol/eventuras/Docs/Coding/Install_docker_sql_server.md

 * CREATE DATABASE EventDB
 * GO

-Set the connectionstring in your app:
+The connectionstring for use in your app will now be:
 'dotnet user-secrets set DefaultConnection "Server=127.0.0.1;Port=1401;Database=EventDb;User=sa;Password=<Apples345#$%>;"'

 An alternative for running commands is to download the SQL Server Command line tools: